antonyxsik/antonyxsik.github.io/_pages/code.md

 Github Projects
 ======
+Unsupervised Anomaly Detection

+Accessing ChatGPT via API

 Building your own GPT

-Accessing ChatGPT via API

-Unsupervised Anomaly Detection
+Neural Nets first in Pytorch or Flux.jl, or just writing them from scratch with nothing but NumPy!

 Speeding up R, Derivative Free/Zeroth Order Optimization, and a template for this website and more on my [Github](https://github.com/antonyxsik).